About

 Wilfried Dalemans has 35 years of experience in Biotech.
 He was CTO of TiGenix where he was responsible for the global technical operations, encompassing product development and life-cycle in R&D, Industrialization, and clinical and commercial manufacturing.
 His regulatory expertise was key for the approval of ChondroCelect and Alofisel.
 He held also senior management positions at GSK Biologicals, both in global regulatory affairs and in vaccines R&D. At Transgène he was responsible for the cystic fibrosis research program.
 Wilfried holds a Masters degree in Zoology from the University of Antwerpen and a PhD in Molecular Biology from the Universities of Hasselt and Leuven.

-Greg Fanning
+Gregory Fanning

 Prior to joining AstriVax, Dr Fanning spent over 20 years working for Janssen Pharmaceuticals in increasing roles of responsibility in the areas of gene therapy and small molecule drug discovery, in Australia, Belgium and Shanghai.
 In the years since he has served as an advisor for a number of Biotech companies, including SCG Cell Therapy (TCR T platform), CommBio Therapeutics (Live Bacterial Products), RNAssist (formulation) and Exevir (Nanobodies).
 Dr Fanning earned a DPhil from Oxford University.